 Whether you are considering a backup power system, want to add another electric circuit, or are going to install a new appliance, it is important to understand the home’s electrical wiring basics and applicable codes.

 First, let’s briefly review how electricity gets to your house.
 Most residential and light commercial homes in U.S. have a single-phase 3-wire 120V/240V service.
 It consists of two inverted relative to each other lines and a grounded neutral.
 Connecting an electric load between any line and the neutral yields 120 volts AC.
 Connecting between both lines yields 240 volts AC (see the diagram).
 The two 120V buses are derived from a step-down distribution transformer, which is usually mounted on a pole.
 Its secondary winding has a grounded center tap connected to neutral wire.
 The two end terminals are electrically “hot” with respect to the neutral.
 Note that both lines are derived from the same utility phase.
-That’s why such configuration is often called “split phase“.
+That’s why such configuration is often called “split phase” (it’s not a two-phase circuit as some incorrectly call it).
 The three conductors go from the pole to your electric meter.
 From the meter they run to the panel containing the main service disconnect.
 From there the lines go to magnetic circuit breakers that protect individual branches.
 The branch breakers can be mounted in a separate distribution panel or can be incorporated into the main panel.
 The individual outlets in the homes are normally NEMA 5-15R duplex.
-The National Electric Code (NEC®) 2014 specifies ten locations in dwelling units where the outlets should have GFCI (article 210.8).
+The National Electric Code (NEC®) 2017 specifies ten locations in dwelling units where the outlets should have GFCI (article 210.8).
 Particularly, GFCI should be in bathrooms, garages, kitchens, etc.

 Why, you may ask, do we need a 3-wire configuration?
 Would not a single 120V bus be enough?
 The case is, a standard wall outlet NEMA 5-15R is rated to 15A.
 Hence, the maximum power you can draw from such an outlet is 15×120=1800 volt-amps.
 Moreover, for continuous loads, NEC® recommends to limits the current on receptacles to 80%.
 Therefore, steady state current should be less than 12A (which corresponds to 120×12=1440 VA).